Dual Degree in Economics (M.A.) and Data Science (M.S.)

-- Knowledge of discrete math, probability and statistics, including permutations, combinations, descriptive statistics, and basic probabilities concepts.
+- Knowledge of discrete math, probability, and statistics, including permutations, combinations, descriptive statistics, and basic probability concepts.

-- Basic programming knowledge and a familiarity with Python programming is expected.
+- Basic programming knowledge and familiarity with Python programming are expected.
 This knowledge can be acquired via completion of CISC 5380 Programming with Python.

 The requirements for the Dual Degree in Economics (M.A.) and Data Science (M.S.) are as follows:

 |Three courses from any of the following areas:|

 |CISC 5790||Data Mining||3|

 |One of the following options: 2||3|